openml/openml-python/doc/extensions.rst

 * General setup (required)
   * :meth:`can_handle_flow`: Takes as argument an OpenML flow, and checks whether this can be handled by the current extension.
-The OpenML database consists of many flows, from varios workbenches (e.g., scikit-learn, Weka, mlr).
+The OpenML database consists of many flows, from various workbenches (e.g., scikit-learn, Weka, mlr).
 This method is called before a model is being deserialized.
     Typically, the flow-dependency field is used to check whether the specific library is present, and no unknown libraries are present there.
   * :meth:`can_handle_model`: Similar as :meth:`can_handle_flow`, except that
     in this case a Python object is given.
-As such, in many cases this method can be implemented by checking whether this adhires to a certain base-class.
+As such, in many cases, this method can be implemented by checking whether this adheres to a certain base class.
 * Serialization and De-serialization (required)
   * :meth:`flow_to_model`: deserializes the OpenML Flow into a model (if the library can indeed handle the flow).
 This method has an important interplay with :meth:`model_to_flow`.
-    Running these two methods in succession, should result in exactly the same model (or flow).
+    Running these two methods in succession should result in exactly the same model (or flow).
 This property can be used for unit testing (e.g., build a model with hyperparameters, make predictions on a task, serialize it to a flow, deserialize it back, make it predict on the same task, and check whether the predictions are exactly the same.)
     The example in the scikit-learn interface might seem daunting, but note that here some complicated design choices were made, that allow for all sorts of interesting research questions.
-It is probably good practise to start easy.
+It is probably good practice to start easy.
   * :meth:`model_to_flow`: The inverse of :meth:`flow_to_model`.
 Serializes a
     model into an OpenML Flow.
 The flow should preserve the class, the library version, and the tunable hyperparameters.
-  * :meth:`get_version_information`: Return a tuple with the version information of the important libaries.
+  * :meth:`get_version_information`: Return a tuple with the version information of the important libraries.
   * :meth:`create_setup_string`: No longer uses, and will be deprecated soon.
 * Performing runs (required)
   * :meth:`is_estimator`: Gets as input a class, and checks whether it has the